Erin go Bragh GAA: Football

 2013 was a difficult year for football in the club.
 The club started the season with 2 adult football teams and ended the season with one.
 Donal Quinn stepped down as manager early in the season.
 The sole remaining football team were relegated from division 7 and knocked out of the junior D football championship in the first round by Wild Geese.

 Benjy Stephens was announced as the new manager of the football team for 2014.
 The competed in Division 10 North County and the junior E football championship.
 They failed to progress out of their group in the championship and finished in the bottom half of the league.
 It was a difficult season with the team rebuilding from the previous season.

-With the county board reorganizing the leagues, Erin Go Braghs football team competed in AFL Division 11 North County.
+With the county board reorganizing the leagues, Erin Go Bragh's football team competed in AFL Division 11 North County.
 George Burke took charge of the team with Pat Murphy coaching.
 They reached the Junior E football championship semi final, losing to Rosmini Gaels.
 George Burke took over the running of the team for 2016 with Karl Scanlon coaching.
 The football team narrowly missed out on a promotion play off place and reached the Junior E football championship semi final losing out to eventual winners Starlights.

 The same management team was ratified for the 2017 season in December 2016 with Gerry McGeough taking over from Karl Scanlon mid season.
 The team started the 2017 season strongly and were top of the table at the end of June and had also reached the championship semi finals.
-However a losing streak of four games saw the side once again exit the championship at the semi final stage and slip to fourth in the league ending any hopes of promotion.
+However a losing streak of four games saw the side once again exit the championship at the semi-final stage and slip to fourth in the league ending any hopes of promotion.